jmgoode/registration_system/README.md

 ## Getting Started

-- Simply call `./registration.py` and the command line will return a series of options.
+- Call `./registration.py` or `python3 registration.py` to start the interactive command prompt
-- Type `Ctrl-C` or `exit` to quit
+- Type `14` or `Ctrl-C` to quit

+**Menu**
+1. Create a course
+2. Schedule a course offering
+3. List course catalog
+4. List course schedule
+5. Hire an instructor
+6. Assign an instructor to a course
+7. Enroll a student
+8. Register a student for a course
+9. List enrolled students
+10. List students registered for a course
+11. List faculty
+12. Submit student grade
+13. Get student records
+14. Exit

 ## Features & Functionality